Miles-and-More Status Runs in 2026

 3. Flights from Europe to Tel Aviv (480 Qualifying Points)

-Tel Aviv remains one of the strongest Miles & More status run opportunities in Europe.
+Tel Aviv remains one of the strongest Miles & More status run opportunities in Europe if the regional situation permit flights here.

 SWISS occasionally operates long-haul aircraft between Zurich and Tel Aviv, allowing you to enjoy lie-flat Business Class seats on the longer segment.